dotnet/docs/docs/core/index.md

 Workloads
 ---------

-By itself, .NET Core includes a single application model: console apps, which are useful for tools, local services and text-based games.
-Additional application models were built on top of .NET Core to extend its functionality, such as:
+By itself, .NET Core includes a single application model -- console apps -- which is useful for tools, local services and text-based games.
+Additional application models have been built on top of .NET Core to extend its functionality, such as:

 - [ASP.NET Core](http://asp.net)
 - [Windows 10 Universal Windows Platform (UWP)](https://developer.microsoft.com/windows)